-By zooming in to the hospital level, the Columbia team showed how wastewater surveillance can offer a more precise, actionable view of pathogen spread, allowing for targeted interventions right where they’re needed most.
+By zooming in their wastewater testing to a hospital-building level with InnovaPrep tools, the Columbia team showed how wastewater surveillance can offer a more precise, actionable view of pathogen spread, allowing for targeted interventions right where they’re needed most.

-Using advanced tools like the Concentrating Pipette™ and next-generation sequencing, the team fine-tuned their lab techniques and sampling schedule to get the most accurate picture possible.
+Using advanced tools like the Concentrating Pipette™ and next-generation sequencing, the team fine-tuned their lab techniques and sampling schedule to get the most accurate picture possible with fast and reliable testing results.
 They collected samples frequently and matched them with patient data from electronic medical records.
 The result?
-Predictive models that could forecast spikes in COVID-19 cases, sometimes up to a week before they showed up in clinical testing.
+Predictive models that could forecast spikes in COVID-19 cases up to a week before they showed up in clinical testing.

 What made this even more impressive was how localized the data could get.
 By sampling different hospital quadrants—each with distinct patient populations—the researchers were able to spot unique viral trends in each area.
 That level of detail simply isn't possible with city-wide wastewater data.

-One major takeaway: frequency matters.
-To maintain strong correlations between wastewater data and actual case counts, the team found that at least three samples per week were needed.
+Frequency proved critical in this study.
+With InnovaPrep tools, researchers were able to test wastewater for pathogens often enough to maintain strong correlations between wastewater data and actual case counts.
+The Columbia team found that at least three samples per week were needed for reliable insights.
 While that might sound like a lot, it’s still far more efficient and cost-effective than testing every individual patient.

-Another standout finding: wastewater testing picked up on new variants before they were detected in clinical samples.
-And in buildings where getting accurate case numbers is tough, like mixed-use or non-residential spaces, even a simple “positive/negative” readout from wastewater proved useful for identifying times of high transmission.
+On top of making it easy to test frequently, when researchers used InnovaPrep tools, they were able to detect new variants before they appeared in clinical samples.
+In buildings where getting accurate case numbers is tough, like mixed-use or non-residential spaces, even a simple “positive/negative” readout from wastewater proved useful for identifying times of high transmission.

 Read the Publication: